ArchiDog1998/RotationSolver.Templates/docs/RotationDev/set-up.md

 ![1680588432784](assets/1680588432784.png)

 Find the rotation template called `Simple Rotation`, and named it with `Job Abbreviation`\_`Rotation Name`.
-In this example, I create a WAR rotation and named with Test.
+In this example, I created a WAR rotation and named it Test.
 So I call it WAR_Test.

 ![Create a rotation](assets/1680588677659.png)

-And then, you'll see some thing like this.
+And then, you'll see something like this.

 ``` c#
 namespace RotationTest.Tank